OptimAI-Lab/LLM-OPT/index.md

 The contributors of this website are:
 - Mingyi Hong, Associate Professor at ECE Department, University of Minnesota
-- Athanasios Glentis, Research Assistent at ECE Department, University of Minnesota
+- Athanasios Glentis, Research Assistant at ECE Department, University of Minnesota
 - Jiaxiang Li, Research Scientist, Meta
 - Hoi-To Wai, Associate Professor at SEEM Department, Chinese University of Hong Kong